maize-genetics/phg_v2/docs/build_and_load.md

   it with the following lines:

   ```
-  output/annotated/LineA.fa
+  output/updated/LineA.fa
-  output/annotated/LineB.fa
+  output/updated/LineB.fa
   ```
   Here, I am planning on aligning two genomes called `LineA` and `LineB`.
-Since these are created with the `annotate-fastas` command and the output is located in a subdirectory called `output/annotated/` relative to my working directory, I will also add that to the path.
+Since these are created with the `prepare-assemblies` command and the output is located in a subdirectory called `output/updated/` relative to my working directory, I will also add that to the path.

 * `-o` - The name of the directory for the alignment outputs.